vladaindjic/SCM-exchange-students/README.md

 ## Docker
 A tool for the containerization recommended to be used is the Docker.
+To use it, [Docker Engine](https://docs.docker.com/engine/install/) needs to be installed first.

 ### Theory behind containers
 Despite the VMs that use hardware virtualization, containers utilizes OS "virtualization"